tkotani/test/README.md

 (You can neglect failure for nio_gwsc; it may show one-failure among two checks).
 The test may use ten minutes or more...
 Have a coffee!

-Note that ./InstallAll.ifort.bash may not work for your ifort.
+InstallAll.ifort may not work for your environment.
-Our intent is that you may prepare your own ./InstallAll.foobar.bash and the three files for your machine.
-Let us include what you have.
-(For example, for foobar=ifort11.machin1, you need to prepare not only InstallAll.ifort11.machine1.bash, but also a.lm7K/MAKEINC/Make.inc.ifort11.machine1 b.lm7K/MAKEINC/Make.inc.ifort11.machine1_mpik c.fpgw/exec/make.inc.ifort11.machine1
-In these files, you have to set compilar, linker, compilar options.
+The you may prepare your own InstallAll.foobar, in which you have to set compilar, linker, compilar options.

-Users can skip to (5) if things finished well.
+When InstallAll.ifort works well, it will show OK! sign finally.
+(one last test (nio_gwsc) may fail in cases, but usually no problem).

 ##### (1) make single core LDA part (it is in ecalj/lm7K/).
 Let us assume gfortran case.